 On August 20, 2024, the Province issued a new Provincial Planning Statement (P.P.S., 2024), with an effective date of October 20, 2024.
-P.P.S., 2024 notes that "planning authorities shall base population and employment growth forecasts on Ministry of Finance 25-year projections and may modify projections, as appropriate."
-It is important to note that the Ministry of Finance population forecasts are provided at the Census Division level only; the Frontenac Census Division includes the City of Kingston and Frontenac County.
+P.P.S., 2024 notes that "planning authorities shall base population and employment growth forecasts on Ministry of Finance 25-year projections and may modify projections, as appropriate."^[1] It is important to note that the Ministry of Finance population forecasts are provided at the Census Division level only; the Frontenac Census Division includes the City of Kingston and Frontenac County.
 Furthermore, the most recent Summer 2023 Ministry of Finance forecast provides growth estimates to the year 2046.
 Subsection 2.1.3 of the P.P.S., 2024 states that urban land needs can be calculated up to 30 years.
 As such, current Ministry of Finance forecasts would need to be extended from 2046 to 2054 to accommodate a full 30-year planning horizon.
-It is our interpretation that the use of the Ministry of Finance forecasts is not meant to replace long-term forecasting by municipalities, but the forecasts are to be used as a starting place in establishing forecasts and testing the reasonableness of alternative regional forecasts and area municipal growth allocations, a practice that Watson currently carries out.
+It is our interpretation that the use of the Ministry of Finance forecasts are to be used as a starting place in establishing forecasts and testing the reasonableness of alternative regional forecasts and area municipal growth allocations, a practice that Watson currently carries out.